 If there was one RPG that should go down in history for shear creativity its earthbound.
 Taking everything from the conventional RPG and mixing it up with modern day everything.
 Instead of a knight in a mystical land you were just a kid living in his home town, swords were now baseball bats, gold was now dollars, magic spells were psychic powers, and goblin, dragons, and wizards, were now stop signs, cars, flying saucers, robots, and wild animals.
-This in by far one of the most creative franchises nintendos ever come out with right under pokemon and legend of zelda, and is also one that needs more recognition.
+This in by far one of the most creative franchises Nintendo's ever come out with right under Pokemon and legend of Zelda, and is also one that needs more recognition.

 #6 Lunar: The Silver Star

-Though the sega CD was best known for its crappy FMV games, there were a few good exeptions that showed off what CD gaming could really do. lunar the silver star is a good example.
+Though the Sega CD was best known for its crappy FMV games, there were a few good exceptions that showed off what CD gaming could really do. lunar the silver star is a good example.
 With a layout similar to final fantasy, anime style cut scenes, CD quality music and sound effects, and gordius CD style graphics makes Lunar not only a pioneer in CD gaming but a memorable part of the early RPG genre.